-- 19. The objectives of the conditions always need to be made sufficiently clear for the osteopath to know what is expected of them.
+- 21. The objectives of the conditions always need to be made sufficiently clear for the osteopath to know what is expected of them.
 The PCC should specify each of the shortcomings identified.
-It might be, for example, that the PCC has found that: - the osteopath's record keeping falls below the standard required - the osteopath lacks the necessary skills to take an adequate case history.
+It might be, for example, that the PCC has found that: - the osteopath lacks the necessary skills to take an adequate case history.